Aisling: Satire

-In around 1780, County Clare poet and hedge school teacher Brian Merriman similarly parodied Aisling poetry in his comic masterpiece Cúirt An Mheán Oíche ("The Midnight Court").

-Instead of a Pre-Christian goddess, Merriman describes being arrested by a hideous giant hag while dozing along the shores of Lough Graney.
+In around 1780, County Clare poet and hedge school teacher Brian Merriman similarly parodied aisling poetry in his comic masterpiece Cúirt An Mheán Oíche ("The Midnight Court").
+Instead of a pre-Christian goddess, Merriman describes being arrested by a hideous giant hag while dozing along the shores of Lough Graney.
 The hag then takes the Bard to the ruined church at Moynoe, where the women of Ireland are suing the men for their unwillingness to marry and father children.
-After self-justifying arguments by the morally bankrupt lawyers for both genders, the judge, the Pre-Christian goddess Aoibheal, rules that all men except Roman Catholic priests must marry before the age of 20 on pain of flogging at the hands of Ireland's understandably angry and frustrated women.
+After self-justifying arguments by the morally bankrupt lawyers for both genders, the judge, the pre-Christian goddess Aoibheal, rules that all men except Roman Catholic priests must marry before the age of 20 on pain of flogging at the hands of Ireland's understandably angry and frustrated women.
 The poet is only saved from being the first single man to be flogged by waking up and realizing that his arrest and the trial were a nightmare.

 In his poem Aisling an t-Saighdeir ("The Soldier's Dream"), Scottish Gaelic bard and World War I veteran Dòmhnall Ruadh Chorùna recalls seeing a full-grown red deer stag in the rush-covered glens of North Uist and how he scrambled over rocks and banks trying to get a clear shot at the animal.
 Dòmhnall slowly took aim and ignited the gunpowder with a spark, only to find that the stag was gone.
 He had been replaced by Dòmhnall's Captain shouting retreat, as the Imperial German Army had swept behind the Cameron Highlanders and were about to cut off all opportunity to escape.
 Dòmhnall recalled that he had awakened not a moment too soon and that he barely escaped "the net" before the Germans "pulled it together."
 Some members of his unit, however, were not so lucky and were taken away to POW camps in the German Empire.

-In Paul Muldoon 1983 satirical poem Aisling, which was written in response to the 1981 hunger strike campaign by Bobby Sands and other incarcerated members of the Provisional IRA, the goddess Erin was recast to symbolize Anorexia.
+In Paul Muldoon's 1983 satirical poem Aisling, which was written in response to the 1981 hunger strike campaign by Bobby Sands and other incarcerated members of the Provisional IRA, the goddess Erin was recast to symbolize Anorexia.